ChenZhaoXing-HUNNU/Nehari-manifold-optimization-method/README.md

 # NMOM
-This repository contains the Matlab codes used to reproduce the results presented in the paper 'Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs'
+This repository contains the Matlab codes used to reproduce the results presented in the paper Nehari manifold optimization and its application for finding unstable solutions of semilinear elliptic PDEs Zhaoxing Chen, Wei Liu, Ziqing Xie, and Wenfan Yi
 ## Directory structure
 Each folder in this repository corresponds to a specific numerical test, and contains the scripts required to reproduce the results.
 Run the main matlab file in each folder, then the corresponding numerical results can be obtained directly.
 - henon-1-dimension
   + Contains codes for computing the ground state solution of  the H\'enon equation in $\Omega = (-1,1) $,
     $$